GovTechSG/seed-documentation/verify-microsoft-defender-is-configured-correctly-for-your-os.md

   8. Choose **Applications** and search for **Microsoft Defender for Endpoint.app**.
   9. Drag the app to the Bin, or select the app and choose **File** > **Move to Bin**.

 Now, within few hours, **Endpoint Manager** pushes the **Microsoft Defender** client to your device with the correct configurations.
-For more information on the duration, see [Microsoft Documentation](https://docs.microsoft.com/en-us/mem/intune/configuration/device-profile-troubleshoot#how-long-does-it-take-for-devices-to-get-a-policy-profile-or-app-after-they-are-assigned).
+For more information on the duration, refer to [Microsoft Documentation](https://docs.microsoft.com/en-us/mem/intune/configuration/device-profile-troubleshoot#how-long-does-it-take-for-devices-to-get-a-policy-profile-or-app-after-they-are-assigned).

 At any time, users can Sign in to Company Portal app, click the three dots and choose **Check status** to check for policy or profile updates.
 Wait while Company Portal syncs your device.
 When complete, the screen will show the timestamp of the last successful sync.